-These challenges in turn stem from the fact that while many companies have channelled extensive resources to create the impression of a deep and immersive omni-channel retail experience for their consumers, under the hood, they still adopt an incremental approach to the technology and back-end processes to support such an experience.
+These challenges in turn stem from the fact that while many companies have channeled extensive resources to create the impression of a deep and immersive omnichannel retail experience for their consumers, under the hood, they still adopt an incremental approach to the technology and back-end processes to support such an experience.

 The culmination of our efforts has been the integration of two of SAP’s most powerful new systems – SAP Fashion Management and SAP Hybris e-commerce platform – providing a single, future proof, digital core for fashion.

 Brands that work on SAP Fashion Management and SAP Hybris will gain a singular view of their customers, inventory and products that will empower them to retrieve stock levels in real-time for a more flexible use of inventory across channels.
 Meanwhile, consolidated consumer data will provide brands with the contextual, personalized insights they require to design heightened levels of customer-centric engagements based on powerful insights into consumer preferences, interactions and predictive analytics - all from the use of a single business tool.

 The result is a system that will enable brands to buy, return and fulfill demand for their products from anywhere through the flexible leveraging of inventory via both retail stores and distribution centers.
 This enables customers to purchase products online or in-store and pick up or return products to stores with ease.